 Madrid is the capital of Spain, and its culture reflects the diverse population of the country.

 As a result, there's no shortage of nightly events and festive cultural celebrations throughout the month.
 However, you'll want to plan your trip earlier in November if you want to catch more pleasant weather, fewer crowds, and some of the best annual events the city has to offer.

 Madrid Weather in November

-The weather tends to stay fairly constant through into mid-November, with temperatures still in the mid- to low-teens, and late November is very similar.
+The weather tends to stay relatively constant through into mid-November, with temperatures still in the mid- to low-teens, and late November is very similar.
 If you enjoy temperate weather, you'll be happy to see that the winter chill hasn't caught yet.

-Rain fall is expected nine days out of the month with an average total accumulation of two inches (50 millimeters) throughout November.
+Rainfall is expected nine days out of the month with an average total accumulation of two inches (50 millimeters) throughout November.
 However, the worst part of the season change in Madrid is that the city only experiences two to four hours of daylight each day.

 What to Pack

 You'll want to pack a variety of clothing options to accommodate the volatile nature of Madrid's weather in the fall.
 Bring long-sleeved shirts, sweaters, long pants, and clothing you can layer; you might also need a heavy coat, but it depends on when you visit as it gets colder throughout the month.
 Since you can expect rain at least one-third of November, you'll also want to bring a raincoat, waterproof shoes, and an umbrella for those sudden fall storms.

 Before the holiday rush of tourists arrives in the city in late November and early December, the locals spend much of the month celebrating a variety of cultural, religious, and creative events.
 From their annual pilgrimage home in honor of departed loved ones on Dia de Todos Los Santos to a month-long celebration of European jazz music, you're sure to find something to do this November in Madrid.